wrkode/namespace-watcher/README.md

 ## Deployment

-A serviceaccount, ClusterRole and ClusterRoleBinding are created to allow namespace-watcher to observe and update namespaces. download the manifest deployment.yaml and run:
+The necessary serviceaccount, ClusterRole and ClusterRoleBinding are created in the manifest ```deployment.yaml``` to allow namespace-watcher to observe and update namespaces. download the manifest deployment.yaml and run:
 ```kubectl apply -f deployment.yaml```
 namespace-watcher will be deployed in the ```kube-system``` namespace.